MeRupamGanguly/Golang-Deltas/README.md

 ).sort({ score: { $meta: "textScore" } });
 ```

-MongoDB supports various types of indexes to accommodate different query patterns and optimize performance:
+MongoDB supports various types of indexes for different query patterns and optimize performance:

 Single Field Index: Indexes on a single field of a document.